 Sometimes, however, simple changes can boost conversions.

-Whether it’s a different color for the CTA button, or different font, making small changed or redesigning the existing features can bring amazing results.
+Whether it’s a different colour for the CTA button, or different font, making small changed or redesigning the existing features can bring amazing results.

-If you are not sure whether you need to redesign your e-learning platform, we can analyze your design and help decide.
+If you are not sure whether you need to redesign your e-learning platform, eLearning blogs are a great source of inspiration or you can get in touch with our team.
+We can analyse your design and help decide.